omarmosharawi/SimpleSA_PY/README.md

 - To exit the App, input the letter (q) or press (Ctrl+C)

 ## Contributing
-formValid is an open source project and welcomes contributions from anyone.
+SimpleSA_PY is an open source project and welcomes contributions from anyone.
 If you want to contribute to formValid, you can:
 1- report issues or suggest features.
 2- fork this repository and submit pull requests.
 - Contact me via email at omarmosharawi@gmail.com